jorge-333/Ticket-Ask/README.md

 ### Business Requirements
 #### Client and Employee Web Portal
 <img src="Screenshots/wireframe.png" width="100%">
 #### Ticket Management
-Requirements
-o The system will allow the user to open a new ticket. o The system will allow the user to edit an existing ticket. o The system will allow the user to close a fulfilled or resolved ticket. o The system will allow the user to view the status of open tickets. o The system will allow agents to request additional information on tickets. o The system will retain all past tickets. o The system will allow the user to filter and search through past and current tickets.
-#### Messaging System
-Requirements
-o The system will allow real-time messaging during business hours. o The system will allow the customer to start a chat with a live agent. o The system will display estimated wait times. o The system will allow a ticket to be created from real-time messaging support. o The system will save transcripts of real-time messaging support. o The system will allow the live chat to be transferred to a technician.
+Requirements:
+* The system will allow the user to open a new ticket.
+* The system will allow the user to edit an existing ticket.
+* The system will allow the user to close a fulfilled or resolved ticket.
+* The system will allow the user to view the status of open tickets.
+* The system will allow agents to request additional information on tickets.
+* The system will retain all past tickets.
+* The system will allow the user to filter and search through past and current tickets.
 #### Alert System
-Requirements
+Requirements:
-o The system will alert the customer when their ticket has been completed and closed. o The system will alert the customer when a request for more information has been made. o The system will alert the customer when any partial work has been done on their ticket. o The system will alert the customer when a new technician or agent has been assigned to their ticket.
+* The system will alert the customer when their ticket has been completed and closed.
+* The system will alert the customer when a request for more information has been made.
+* The system will alert the customer when any partial work has been done on their ticket.
+* The system will alert the customer when a new technician or agent has been assigned to their ticket.
 #### File Upload
-Requirements
-o The system will allow the customer to upload .docx files. o The system will allow the customer to upload .pdf files. o The system will allow the customer to upload .jpeg and .png files. o The system will allow the customer to upload .zip files. o The system will allow the customer to delete uploaded files. o The system will display an error message for unsupported file types. o The system will display an error message for files that are too large.
+Requirements:
+* The system will allow the customer to upload .docx files.
+* The system will allow the customer to upload .pdf files.
+* The system will allow the customer to upload .jpeg and .png files.
+* The system will allow the customer to upload .zip files.
+* The system will allow the customer to delete uploaded files.
+* The system will display an error message for unsupported file types.
+* The system will display an error message for files that are too large.